Fred M'membe: Chiluba era

-Post-Chiluba controversies
+Post-Chiluba period

 Though Chiluba was barred by the Constitution of Zambia from seeking a third term, he was succeeded by his former vice-president and fellow MMD member Levy Mwanawasa.
 M'membe soon found himself in conflict with Mwanawasa as he had been with Chiluba, and was arrested on 12 February 2002 on defamation charges following publication of an article in which he quoted opposition lawmaker Dipak Patel as calling Mwanawasa a "cabbage", an apparent reference to Mwanawasa's condition following a serious traffic accident that left him with slurred speech.
 M'membe stated that he believed the charges to be "politically motivated", and that Patel (who was also issued a summons) was their primary target.

 During a June 2009 hospital strike, Post News Editor Chansa Kabwela forwarded to Vice-president George Kunda pictures that had been given to the newspaper of a woman giving birth in the street, which she felt were important to share but too graphic to publish.
 The following month, she was arrested on a charge of "distributing obscene materials in order to corrupt the morals of society".
 The charges against her were dismissed by a judge in November 2009, but after M'membe published an op-ed piece from a Zambian lawyer living abroad in Kabwela's support, he was charged with contempt of court.
 He was convicted in June 2010 and sentenced to four months' hard labour.